for Veterans and the Public

 Be aware of possible complications

-Know when to call a medical provider
+Know when to call your provider

 Breathing problems: